Skip to Content

 I was responsible for keeping all the samples organized and worked with the fit model and design teams to ensure the fit was correct.

-Granted, Fashion Bug wasn’t exactly known for its high-quality standards.
+Granted, at Fashion Bug we were selling sweatshirts with Betty Boop on them, so it wasn’t exactly known for its high-quality standards or high-style.

 And we sold a ton of capris.

-But our head of QA was well-trained and often frustrated that items were ordered despite looking awful.
+However, our head of QA was well-trained and often frustrated that items were ordered despite looking awful.
+Capris were her least favorite garment.

 Because of that experience and subsequent relationships with tailors and clothing makers over the years, I learned the nuances between good and bad design and why an item is sometimes inherently unflattering from a construction standpoint.